Location: Salt Lake City, UT | BIg Cottonwood Canyon

 What is required for this course?

 This is an introductory level course and therefore can be your first avalanche education course.
 For this course, you are required to provide your own avalanche rescue equipment.
 You’ll need a modern 457 kHz Digital 3-Antenna beacon, a collapsable probe 280 cm or longer, a solid collapsible metal shovel, and a backpack to carry your equipment.
-If you need equipment please let us know at the following email!

 If you have any questions regarding this course please contact email@example.com